-The Company adopted an equity incentive plan (Plan) on February 10, 2010 in connection with its initial public offering.
-The Plan, as amended, allows for granting of up to 9.1 million share-based awards to executives, directors and employees.
-Awards available for grant under the Plan include stock options, stock appreciation rights, restricted stock, other share-based awards and performance-based compensation awards.
-Total share-based compensation expense related to the Plan, net of estimated forfeitures, was \$15,738, \$14,563 and \$10,205 for the years ended December 31, 2019, 2018 and 2017, respectively, which is recorded in operating expenses in the consolidated statements of comprehensive income.
+The Company adopted an equity incentive plan (the 2010 Plan) on February 10, 2010 in connection with its initial public offering.
+The 2010 Plan, as amended, allowed for granting of up to 9.1 million share-based awards to executives, directors and employees.
+Awards available for grant under the 2010 Plan included stock options, stock appreciation rights, restricted stock, other share-based awards and performance-based compensation awards.
+Awards under the 2010 Plan ceased in June 2019.
+Total share-based compensation expense related to the Plan, net of estimated forfeitures, was \$11,681, \$15,738, and \$14,563 for the years ended December 31, 2020, 2019 and 2018, respectively, which is recorded in operating expenses in the consolidated statements of comprehensive income.

-On June 13, 2019, the stockholders of Generac Holdings Inc. approved the Company's 2019 Equity Incentive Plan (2019 Plan).
+On June 13, 2019, the stockholders of Generac Holdings Inc. approved the Company's 2019 Equity Incentive Plan (the 2019 Plan).
+Following the effectiveness of the 2019 Plan, no new awards may be made under the Plan.
 The 2019 Plan allows for granting of up to 2.7 million share-based awards to executives, directors and employees.
-Awards available for grant under the Plan include stock options, stock appreciation rights, restricted stock, other share-based awards and performance-based compensation awards.
-Total share-based compensation expense related to the 2019 Plan, net of estimated forfeitures, was \$956 for the year ended December 31, 2019, which is recorded in operating expenses in the consolidated statements of comprehensive income.
+Awards available for grant under the 2019 Plan include stock options, stock appreciation rights, restricted stock, other share-based awards and performance-based compensation awards.
+Total share-based compensation expense related to the 2019 Plan, net of estimated forfeitures, was \$9,201 and \$956 for the years ended December 31, 2020 and 2019, respectively, which is recorded in operating expenses in the consolidated statements of comprehensive income.

-Stock Options - Stock options granted in 2019 have an exercise price of \$52.07 per share; stock options granted in 2018 have an exercise price between \$43.88 per share and \$45.29 per share; and stock options granted in 2017 have an exercise price between \$40.12 per share and \$48.98 per share.
+Stock Options - Stock options granted in 2020 have an exercise price between \$91.00 per share and \$158.89 per share; stock options granted in 2019 have an exercise price of \$52.07 per share; and stock options granted in 2018 have an exercise price between \$43.88 per share and \$45.29 per share.
 Stock options vest in equal installments over four years, subject to the grantee's continued employment or service and expire ten years after the date of grant.

 Stock option exercises can be net-share settled such that the Company withholds shares with value equivalent to the exercise price of the stock option awards plus the employees' minimum statutory obligation for the applicable income and other employment taxes.
-Total shares withheld were 32,211, 63,817 and 9,033 in 2019, 2018 and 2017, respectively, and were based on the value of the stock on the exercise dates.
+Total shares withheld were 24,070, 32,211 and 63,817 for the years ended December 31, 2020, 2019 and 2018, respectively, and were based on the value of the stock on the exercise dates.
 The net-share settlement has the effect of share repurchases by the Company as they reduce the number of shares that would have otherwise been issued.

 Employees can also utilize a cashless for cash exercise of stock options, such that all exercised shares will be sold in the market immediately.
 Cash equivalent to the exercise price of the awards plus the employees' minimum statutory tax obligations is remitted to the Company, with the remaining cash being transferred to the employee.
-Total net proceeds from the cashless for cash exercise of stock options were \$9,395, \$5,614 and \$6,951 in 2019, 2018 and 2017, respectively, and are reflected as a financing activity in the consolidated statement of cash flows.
+Total net proceeds from the cashless for cash exercise of stock options were \$13,089, \$9,395 and \$5,614 for the years ended December 31, 2020, 2019 and 2018, respectively, and are reflected as a financing activity in the consolidated statement of cash flows.

-Total payments made by the Company to the taxing authorities for the employees' tax obligations related to stock option exercises were \$3,360, \$3,846 and \$4,301 in 2019, 2018 and 2017, respectively, and are reflected as a financing activity in the consolidated statements of cash flows.
+Total payments made by the Company to the taxing authorities for the employees' tax obligations related to stock option exercises were \$7,297, \$3,360 and \$3,846 for the years ended December 31, 2020, 2019 and 2018, respectively, and are reflected as a financing activity in the consolidated statements of cash flows.